raspberrypilearning/getting-started-with-guis/worksheet.md

     This is because the line of code `app.display()` starts the **event loop**.
 The GUI will be waiting for the user to do things such as click on a button - these are called **events**.
 It will constantly check whether anything new has happened and automatically update the display if necessary.
 The event loop **blocks** (rather like a `while True:` loop), so code written after the event loop will never execute.

-    Throughout this guide, we will ask you to add widgets to the GUI which means anywhere between these two lines of code.
+    Throughout this guide, we will ask you to add widgets to the GUI, which means adding them anywhere between these two lines of code.

 ## Text widget

-Probably the simplest widget you can add is the Text widget, which displays some text on the screen.
+Probably the simplest widget you can add is the **Text** widget, which displays some text on the screen.

-1. Add `Text` to the import statement (read step 1 of the "Adding widgets" section if you are not sure how to do this).
+1. Add `Text` to the import statement (read step 1 of the 'Adding widgets' section if you are not sure how to do this).

-1. Add a `Text` widget to the GUI (read step 2 of the "Adding widgets" section if you are not sure where to put this code)
+1. Add a `Text` widget to the GUI (read step 2 of the 'Adding widgets' section if you are not sure where to put this code)

     ```python
     welcome_message = Text(app, text="Welcome to my app")
     ```

     Here we have created a `Text` widget with the name `welcome_message`.
 The first __argument__ (in the brackets) tells the widget who its boss is!
-To be more specific, we are telling this `Text` widget that it will be controlled by the `app` object which we created earlier.
+To be more specific, we are telling this `Text` widget that it will be controlled by the `app` object, which we created earlier.
 The first argument given to any widget always tells it the name of its boss (or 'master').

 1. Run your code by pressing F5.
 You should see this text displayed on your GUI.